-During the third quarter of 2010 our DEEP AF clinical trial was approved by the FDA.
+During the third quarter of 2010 our Dual Epicardial Endocardial Persistent Atrial Fibrillation ("DEEP AF") clinical trial was approved by the FDA.
 DEEP AF was a feasibility trial designed to evaluate the safety and effectiveness of our minimally invasive products with catheter mapping and ablation technologies for the treatment of patients with persistent or long-standing persistent AF.
 The trial was modified during the first quarter of 2011 to include the use of the AtriClip system to exclude the left atrial appendage.
-Enrollment in the trial was initiated in December 2010 and was closed in November 2011 after it was determined that a staged approach, where the minimally invasive surgical ablation procedure is performed and the catheter optimization is scheduled separately, may be more applicable to a larger number of investigators.
+Enrollment in the trial was initiated in December 2010 and was closed in November 2011 after it was determined that a staged approach, where the minimally invasive surgical ablation procedure is performed and the catheter optimization is performed separately, may be more applicable to a larger number of investigators.
 The trial was conducted at six U.S. medical centers and enrolled 24 patients.
-In February 2012 we submitted to the FDA a staged DEEP AF protocol which was conditionally approved by the FDA in March 2012.
-Final approval was received in June 2012.
-We anticipate initiating enrollment during the second half of 2012.
+In February 2012 we submitted to the FDA a staged DEEP AF ("Staged DEEP") protocol which evaluates the effectiveness of a staged approach where a minimally invasive ablation procedure is performed initially and the catheter and mapping optimization procedure is performed on a different day during the same hospitalization.
+The protocol was conditionally approved by the FDA in March 2012, and final approval was received in June 2012.
+Enrollment in the Staged DEEP trial was initiated during the third quarter of 2012.
 We expect to enroll up to 30 patients at six medical centers.
-The protocol evaluates the effectiveness of a staged approach where a minimally invasive procedure is performed initially and the catheter and mapping optimization is performed on a different day during the same hospitalization.

 In December 2010 we submitted our final clinical module to the FDA, including the supplementary data, in support of a Premarket Approval ("PMA") for our Synergy Ablation System for the treatment of AF during concomitant open-heart procedures.
 In October 2011 the ABLATE PMA was reviewed at a meeting of the FDA's Circulatory System Devices Panel.
 The panel recommended approval by the FDA of AtriCure's Synergy Ablation System.
 In December 2011 the FDA approved the Synergy Ablation System for the treatment of patients with persistent and long-standing persistent AF during open-heart concomitant coronary artery bypass grafting and/or valve replacement or repair procedures.
 The PMA included the implementation of a 350-patient post-approval study ("PAS"), of which approximately 60 patients have been enrolled through the ABLATE AF study.
 Additionally, the FDA approval included a physician training and education program.
 We submitted protocol for the PAS to the FDA in February 2012.
 We received a letter from the FDA regarding deficiencies in the protocol in April 2012, and we responded to the letter in May 2012.
-We anticipate approval of the post-approval study protocol during the third quarter of 2012.
+The PAS protocol was approved in September 2012.